 Email marketing is an indispensable part of almost any business.
 This is why a large, engaged list of email contacts is 1 of your greatest marketing and sales assets.
 But if you want to build your email list (whether you have a small list or are starting from scratch), the most important question is how to get email addresses in the first place.

 Moreover, how do you collect the right email addresses?
 Because which contacts you have on your email list is just as important as how many you have.
 You need potential customers, not just anyone with a Gmail account.

-When you’re trying to build an email list, you need to make sure three things are true:
+When you’re building an email list, you need to make sure 3 things are true:

 - You have a way to reach people